How to drive with a Smartphone or workstation using Robot Commander in AP mode

 waypoints which are a specific location and direction of the robot when full robot navigation is in use and our move_basic node is up and running.

-Full navigation is an advanced robot mode of operation but to get a general feel for one such mode you may wish to visit Our Fiducial-Based Localization.
+Full navigation is an advanced robot mode of operation but to get a general feel for one such mode you may wish to use Our Fiducial-Based Localization.
 Note that this nav stack is deprecated.

 Assuming navigation is running and the robot is set to know it’s location in the map then Robot Commander can be used to set and return to waypoints that you define within Robot Commander.